Keith-S-Thompson/random-passwords/README.md

 Copyright (C) 2012 Keith Thompson

+# UPDATE, Thu 2014-04-10 :

+A bug in `gen-passphrase` causes it to go into an infinite loop if the number of selected words (words from the dictionary file consisting entirely of lower case letters) exceeds 65536.
+I'll have an update Real Soon Now.

 `random-passwords` is released under GPL version 2 or later.
 See the header comments in `gen-passphrase` and `gen-password` and the file `COPYING`.